 The stand is super simple to open and holds its place very firmly due to its steel internal frame; it offers plenty of stability for the user to interact with the device while propped up for instance.
 Furthermore, despite the extended functionality, the case is only 1mm thicker than the original and it does feel fairly minimal both in the hand and pocket as the back has tapered edges.

 Unfortunately, listening while propped on the stand is not ideal as the plugs on the bottom become obscured.
 You can partially alleviate this by placing the DAP on the edge of the table, but it seems that a landscape stand would have been more appropriate for DAPs with bottom facing interfaces.
 And given the simplicity of its mechanism, it seems like a missed opportunity not to include various levels of adjustment, especially since a more acute angle would have permit use with larger plugs.

 Miter’s cases aim to provide an upgrade in both form and function.
-This does come at the expense of some practicality chiefly, obscuring of the bottom facing plugs on the DAP.
-However, in return, the case provides a very well-implemented kickstand for media consumption in addition to much-improved material choices.
-Moreover, the case does so with very minimal thickness increase and it is undoubtedly more visually pleasing than the manufacturer provided unit.
-This is a fine accessory for any Fiio owner and Miter have a range covering other DAPs too.
+This does come at the expense of some practicality chiefly, obscuring of the bottom facing plugs on certain models.
+However, in return, their cases provide a very well-implemented kickstand, a more streamlined design and much-improved material choices.
+Moreover, their cases do so while being more visually pleasing than the manufacturer provided unit.
+This is a fine accessory for any DAP owner looking for a more premium way to protect their device.

-The MITER Fiio X7 II case is available from Amazon (International) in Grey for $26.90 USD and Blue for $29.90 at the time of writing.
+MITER’s Fiio X7 II case is available from Amazon (International) in Grey for $26.90 USD and Blue for $29.90 at the time of writing.
+Their DX200 case is only available in Black with a similar asking price of $30 USD.
 Please see my affiliate link for the most updated pricing, availability and configurations.